micro-ROS/docker/README.md

 The Docker images can be found at [dockerhub](https://hub.docker.com/u/microros).

-The avaiable images are listed below:
+The available images are listed below:

 | Image | Description | Status
 -|-|-: